Jordana (musician)

-Jordana Nye, better known by just her first name, is an American bedroom pop musician.
+Jordana Nye (/dʒɔrˈdænə/ jor-DAN-ə) (born June 22, 2000), known mononymously as simply Jordana, is an American bedroom pop musician.

 Early life

 Nye's father was an organist at her local church.
 Upon being recommended by her father, Nye decided to take up an instrument, starting on violin before moving to guitar.

 Career

-When Jordana was eighteen years old, she released an album titled Classical Notions of Happiness.
+When Nye was eighteen years old, she released an album titled Classical Notions of Happiness.
 The album received positive reviews and garnered enough attention that the record label Grand Jury offered to sign her and re-release the album in 2020.

 On June 30, 2020, Nye announced plans to release an EP.
 Titled Something to Say, the EP was released July 31.
 The EP received four out of five stars from NME.
-On September 15, Nye announced plans to release a follow up EP titled To You.
-The two EPs were combined to form Jordana's second full-length album, titled Something to Say...
+On September 15, Nye announced plans to release a follow-up EP titled To You.
+The two EPs were combined to form Nye's second full-length album, titled Something to Say...
 To You.
 The album was released on December 4.

+On October 13, 2021, Jordana released a collaborative EP along with the band TV Girl, titled Summer's Over.

-On February 8 of 2022, Jordana released a single titled "Catch My Drift" via Grand Jury Music.
+On February 8 of 2022, Nye released a single titled "Catch My Drift" via Grand Jury Music.

+In September 2023, Jordana and Yot Club released the single "Safe House".

+In February 2024, Dent May released the single "Coasting on Fumes" featuring Nye.

+She released Jordanaland in November 2025.